ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/2_IntroKubernetes/instructions.md

 ```
 {: codeblock}

 Congratulations!
-You have completed the second lab of this course.
+You have completed the lab for the second module of this course.